homelabaas/haas-documentation/docs/walkthrough.md

 When it is ready, you will get immediate feedback in the UI.

-## Deploy PowerDNS
+## Deploy MiniDNS

-The PowerDNS machine setup requires that you have built the base VM image with Docker.
-Using that base machine and some helper scripts, you can easily provision a machine that runs PowerDNS all set up for you, out of the box.

-Once the Ubuntu docker machine is built, create a VM and in the user-data field, select PowerDNS.

-It takes a little bit of time to install, the VM status will change to "Ready" when it is ready to use.

-Say your PowerDNS server is on 10.0.0.1, browse to: http://10.0.0.1/setup.

-In the Database Configuration, enter:
-Database server Host: database
-Username: root
-Password: secretrootpassword
-Database Name: pdnsadmin

-Click Next

-Enter in what details you would like for the Admin name, email address and password.

-Enter the following fields:
-Host master: authoritative
-Port: 8081
-Zone Path: api/v1/servers/localhost/zones
-Protocol: http
-Api Key: powerdnsapikey
-Hostmaster record: testhostmaster

-Click Next and now you can log into the admin console using the credentials you just provided.
+Mini DNS is very simple to run, just start a machine up and run the `homelabaas/dns-api` container, exposing the correct ports.

+There is a User Data selection built into Homelab as a Service that will create a docker machine and install Mini DNS for you.
+Create a new VM and select "Mini DNS" in the "User Data" dropdown.

-## Hook up PowerDNS
+## Hook up MiniDNS

-Now we can tell HaaS where to find PowerDNS.
+Now we can tell HaaS where to find Mini DNS.
 Go to the Admin -> Settings page.

+Say Mini DNS is running on a sever with the IP address of 10.0.0.1.

-In the URL, say the IP address of your PowerDNS server is 10.0.0.1, type in: http://10.0.0.1:8081
+In the URL, enter the HTTP address of the API that controles Mini DNS.
+Using the IP address above, it would be: `http://10.0.0.1/api`.

-The default API key is powerdnsapikey

-It's up to you what domain name to use in "Default Domain".
-I have an internal domain name I like to use for all my VMs.
-This is the domain name they are all created in.

-Click Save to check the connection works OK.
+For the DNS IP Address, just type in it's IP address, ie `10.0.0.1`.

+For the default domain, enter in a domain name you want all your machines to be added to, for example, `myprivatedomain.com`.

-## Using PowerDNS
+## Using MiniDNS

-The last part is a bit tricky as it depends on your home setup, as you now want to make sure that your local network uses this PowerDNS server.
-There are a few ways you can do this.

-The easiest way is to add the address of this server into your local DNS server settings.
-If you run your own DNS server, add it to the first forward zone.
+You will now need to tell your servers to point to Mini DNS for all DNS resolution.
+Ensure the DNS name server on all machines is the IP address of the Mini DNS server.